OBDS-Training/Help/content/en/docs/prologue/introduction.md

 toc: true
 ---

+## How to use this documentation

+This documentation is organised as a chronological progression through the typical setup of new users of the MRC WIMM CCB services.

+We encourage readers to follow instructions in this documentation in the order presented.

+Following instructions out of order or skipping instructions is likely to produce unexpected results.

 ## Get started

 {{< alert icon="👉" text="The MRC WIMM CCB services are available to members of staff and close collaborators." />}}